-KATHERINE L. LONG1, DONALD R. PROTHERO1,2 AND VALERIE J. SYVERSON3
+KATHERINE L. LONG1, DONALD R. PROTHERO1,2 AND VALERIE J. P. SYVERSON3

-1; kstar520@gmail.com;School of Earth Sciences, University of Bristol, Bristol, BS8 1TQ, UK; madanbabe24@gmail.com;
+1Dept.
+Geological Sciences, California State Polytechnic University, Pomona, CA 91678; kstar520@gmail.com;

 2Natural History Museum of Los Angeles County, 900 Exposition Blvd., Los Angeles, CA 90007; donaldprothero@att.net;

-3 logical S00000; vsyverson@gmail.com
+3 Dept. Geosciences, University of Wisconsin, 1215 W Dayton St., Madison, WI 53706; vsyverson@gmail.com

-Abstract—In textbooks, bird evolution is often modeled on the example of the Galapagos finches, which show rapid responses to climatic change.
-We studied the sample of Pleistocene relative of the Black Vulture (Coragyps occidentalis) from the Rancho La Brea to see if they showed size or shape changes in response to the climate changes of the last 35,000 years, including the last complete glacial-interglacial cycle.
-Even though living Coragyps atratus shows a slight Bergmann’s rule effect, with larger body sizes in colder climates and smaller subspecies in the tropics, the Rancho La Brea Black Vultures showed no statistically significant change over this interval, with no meaningful changes in size or robustness.
+Abstract—In textbooks, bird evolution is often modeled on the example of the Galápagos finches, which show rapid responses to climatic change.
+We studied the sample of Pleistocene black vultures (Coragyps occidentalis) from Rancho La Brea to see if they showed size or shape changes in response to the climate changes of the last 35,000 years, including the last complete glacial-interglacial cycle.
+Although living Coragyps atratus shows a slight Bergmann’s rule effect, with larger body sizes in colder climates and smaller subspecies in the tropics, the Rancho La Brea C. occidentalis showed no statistically significant change over this interval, with no meaningful changes in size or robustness.
 This was true even during the peak glacial interval at 18,000-20,000 years ago, when the region was covered by coniferous forests and experienced snowy winters.
-These results are consistent with earlier studies on La Brea Condors, Golden Eagles, Bald Eagles, Turkeys, Great Horned Owls, Barn Owls, and Caracaras.
-In contrast to the Galapagos finches, Rancho La Brea birds do not respond rapidly to long-term changes in climate in a simple fashion.
-Instead, they are ecologically flexible and live in a wide range of habitats and climates.stasiscontradicts the assertion
+These results are consistent with earlier studies on La Brea condors, golden eagles, bald eagles, turkeys, great horned owls, barn owls, teratorns, and caracaras.
+In contrast to the Galápagos finches, none of the studied fossil birds from Rancho La Brea respond rapidly to long-term changes in climate in a simple fashion.
+Instead, they are ecologically flexible and live in a wide range of habitats and climates.
+The stasis in body sizes between the youngest Pleistocene sample and the modern C. atratus contradicts the assertion that black vultures, like other scavengers at RLB, became smaller for dietary reasons as a result of the Pleistocene megafaunal extinctions.

 Introduction

-It has been long taught in evolutionary biology that species respond to environmental change.
-The most notable example being Darwin’s Galapagos Finches (Weiner, 1995; Grant and Weiner, 1999; Grant and Grant, 2007).
+It has been long taught in evolutionary biology that species respond to environmental change, the most notable example being Darwin’s Galápagos finches (Weiner, 1995; Grant and Weiner, 1999; Grant and Grant, 2007).
 In fact, some researchers from Princeton University studied the effects of seed dispersal on the finches and have discovered significant changes in their beaks in as little as a single generation (Weiner, 1995).
-As a result of the bird’s obvious and observable adaptations, most scientists consider Darwin's finches to be a classic example of adaptation (Zink, 2002; Weiner, 1995).
+As a result of the bird’s obvious and observable responses to ecological conditions, most scientists consider Darwin's finches to be a classic example of adaptation (Zink, 2002; Weiner, 1995).
 Adaptation in birds has been observed in response to not only food availability, but climate change as well.
 From these findings, it would be appropriate to say that the bodies of birds do respond to environmental change.

-The rapid evolution of the Galapagos Finch, which allows it to be observable, is a very rare circumstance (Zink, 2002).
+The rapid evolution of the Galápagos finch, which has allowed it to be observable on human time scales, is a very rare circumstance (Zink, 2002).
 In fact, most fossil animals show no change over millions of years (Gould, 2002).
 Darwin wrote that evolution works “silently and insensibly,” in his book On the Origin of Species: “We see nothing of these slow changes in progress, until the hand of time has marked the lapse of ages" (Weiner, 1995).
-For a long while, paleontologists have confronted this feature prevalent in the fossil record.
-Know as stasis, this phenomenon reveals that in fact most fossil species do not change over extended periods of time, but instead change rapidly in short bursts between long periods of stasis (Eldredge and Gould, 1972; Eldredge, 1999; Gould, 2002).
-This is true even through periods of climate change, which according to conventional evolutionary biology would also coincide with periods of changes in morphology.
+For a long while, paleontologists have contended with this feature of the fossil record.
+This phenomenon, known as stasis, is one in which fossil species do not change over extended periods of time, but instead change rapidly in short bursts between long periods of stasis (Eldredge and Gould, 1972; Eldredge, 1999; Gould, 2002).
+This is true for most fossil species even through periods of environmental change, which according to the simplest concept of adaptation would be expected to coincide with periods of changes in morphology.